syncfusion-content/xamarin-docs/Xamarin/SfChart/verticalchart.md

 # Vertical Chart

-Vertical chart is used to show the Cartesian series vertically, which helps to view the data in different perceptive.
+Vertical chart is used to show the Cartesian type series vertically.
+It helps you to view the data in different perspectives.

 {% tabs %}